-After logging the post, Aaron scanned the links lining the right-hand margin of his webpage: Jerk Ethic, Hidden Booty, huk lab, Kamp Grizzly, Ministry of Imagery, BikePortland, Woot, Hypebeast.
+After logging the post, Aaron scanned the links lining the righthand margin of his webpage: Jerk Ethic, Hidden Booty, huk lab, Kamp Grizzly, Ministry of Imagery, BikePortland, Woot, Hypebeast.
 Why not try to leverage his plea, beam it out directly to his friends in the Portland area?
 Even a few more sales would give his mom a psychological boost.
 She and the store could at least go down swinging.
 He returned to Twitter to put up a link to his blog entry, and within a few minutes saw that a friend in Portland had retweeted his offer.
-By that afternoon, it had been retweeted 30 times.
+By afternoon, it had been retweeted 30 times.

 The story quickly jumped the firewall between private and public phenomena.
 Over the next three days, everydaydude hosted three times as many visits as it had received in the previous two months.
-Friends reported to Aaron that they had received the link to his blog posting from strangers.
+Friends reported to Aaron that they received the link to his blog posting from strangers.
 In the Portland offices of Nike and Adidas, the posting was pasted onto companywide e-mails.
-At the Portland ad firm Wieden+Kennedy, Jeff Selis, a producer and longtime Broadway Books customer, received an e-mail from his son's tutor containing a link to Aaron's blog.
+At the Portland ad firm Wieden+Kennedy, Jeff Selis, a producer and longtime Broadway Books customer, received an email from his son's tutor containing a link to Aaron's blog.
 Selis immediately forwarded it throughout the company.
 Aaron's loopy, heartfelt plea, in short, had gone viral.
 Still, his mother remained ambivalent about the venture.
 "I wasn't sure I approved," Dyer says.
 "I was touched by Aaron's thoughtfulness, but at the same time I was sensitive about the state of the store."

 But the genie was out of the bottle.
 The day after the blog posting appeared, Broadway Books logged 12 more sales than on the same day the previous year.
 The uptick continued over the next few days.
 Instead of the store's usual middle-aged patrons, the new customers were in their 20s and 30s: young shoe designers at Nike and Adidas; stocking-capped, wired-in, bike-culture types.
 They all bought at least three or four books, so they were clearly responding to Aaron's plea.
 Dyer watched with bemusement and gratitude but with no real hope.
 The surge would soon fade, she thought, once the snow hit and the city shut down.

 The first wave of the storm arrived on Monday, December 15.
 The air turned a baleful shade of slate gray, an Arctic wind raked, and ice snapped tree limbs and brought down power lines.
-The front swept out to sea, but before the ice could melt, another storm followed, this one pummeling the Portland area with a foot of snow.
+The front swept out to sea, but before the ice could metl, another storm followed, this one pummeling the Portland area with a foot of snow.
 Dyer, who lived nearby, managed to open the store, but as she looked out on ice-coated Northeast Broadway, she assumed that the party was over.

 Instead, it was just beginning.
 Hungry for holiday-themed content, local media picked up the heartwarming story about blogs, books, and burritos.
 An article about Aaron's quixotic gambit appeared in the online edition of a weekly alternative paper.
 A network TV affiliate produced a segment for the nightly news.

 Meanwhile, the deepening snow and ice prevented trucks from delivering packages from Amazon and other online booksellers.
 Driving was impossible or at best a hassle, and yet Christmas still loomed, and cabin fever was building.
-So why not do the righteous thing, many Portlanders decided, and travel on their own power down to the neighborhood bookshop that had been transformed into a location for a Frank Capra film?
+So why not do the righteous thing, many Portlanders had decided, and travel on their own power down to the neighborhood bookshop that had been transformed into a location for a Frank Capra film?

 As all this transpired, Aaron Durand, the wizard who had unwittingly conjured the magic, followed developments in his cubicle down in sunny California.
 "I was stunned," he says.
 "I just thought a few friends would read my blog, maybe a couple of them would buy some books, and when I came up to Portland in January, we'd have an excuse to get together and eat Mexican food.
-I had no idea I was capable of reaching all these people."
+I had no idea I was capable of reaching all of these people."